JulioGold/SqlQueryWithInnerTable/README.md

 Create a query replacing `IN` condition to `INNER`.

-This code helps to create a `INNER JOIN` clause to substitute a `IN` clause in a SQL query for performance reasons (This was created for SQL server, but I belive wich it runs at other sgbds).
+This code helps to create a `INNER JOIN` clause to substitute a `IN` clause in a SQL query for performance reasons (This was created for SQL server, but I believe which it runs at others SGBDs).

 Lets see a sample: